barryclark/jekyll-now/_posts/2020-01-27-Payments-Intro-Part2.md

 This results in the receiving country's central bank lending the sending country's from the excess of the money it has just received.
 This permanent state of [cross-border imbalance][40], fuelled by trade, is the subject of much discussion.

-The general case of cross-currency payments does not have the slick operation of TARGET2.
+In the general case, cross-currency payments do not have the slick operation of TARGET2.
 The mechanisms employed are more complex as there are 3 hurdles to overcome.

 **Currency conversions**
 As discussed previously, large global [market makers][22] buy big sums of foreign currency and then re-sell that "down the food chain" to brokers and smaller banks for a fee.
-So, in the process of any cross-border payment there will be a transaction to convert currency by using the "FX markets".
+So, in the process of any cross-border payment, there will be a transaction to convert currency by using the "FX markets".

 **Counter-party risk**